Biden tests positive for COVID-19, has 'very mild symptoms'

 “He’s doing fine,” she said.
 "He’s feeling good.”

-The first lady, who was wearing a mask, said she tested negative earlier in the day.
-She will keep her full schedule in Michigan and Georgia on Thursday, though she will be following guidance from the Centers for Disease Control and Prevention on masking and distancing, said Michael LaRosa, her spokesperson.
+The first lady, who was wearing a mask, said she had tested negative earlier in the day.
+She planned to keep her full schedule in Michigan and Georgia on Thursday, while following masking and distancing guidance from the Centers for Disease Control and Prevention, said Michael LaRosa, her spokesperson.

-The president spent much of last week in Israel and Saudi Arabia.
-White House officials told reporters that Biden planned to minimize contact during the trip, yet as soon as he exited Air Force One on July 13, the president was fist-bumping, handshaking and even was seen in the occasional hug.
+The president returned from a trip to Israel and Saudi Arabia overnight Saturday.
+White House officials had told reporters that Biden planned to minimize contact during the trip, yet as soon as he exited Air Force One on July 13, he was fist-bumping, handshaking and even was seen in an occasional hug.
 The CDC says symptoms can appear two to 14 days after exposure to the virus.

-Biden has had a minimal public schedule after returning from Saudi Arabia late on Saturday night, attending church the next day and helping to welcome Ukraine's first lady Olena Zelenska to the White House on Tuesday.
+Biden lad a light schedule after returning from Saudi Arabia, attending church on Sunday and helping to welcome Ukraine's first lady Olena Zelenska to the White House on Tuesday.
 The president traveled to Massachusetts on Wednesday to promote efforts to combat climate change.

-Dr. Graham Snyder, an infectious disease specialist at the University of Pittsburgh, said in an interview that it wasn't surprising that Biden tested positive given the extent of his activities and interactions with people.
-He said Biden appears to be pursuing a treatment that should enable him to recover without facing even worse health risks.

-“He’s put himself in a place to have the best possible outcome, which is the lowest probability of being sick enough to get in the hospital or heaven forbid in intensive care or dying,” Snyder said.

 Up to this point, Biden’s ability to avoid the virus seemed to defy the odds, even with the testing procedures in place for those expected to be in close contact with him.
 Prior waves of the virus swept through Washington’s political class, infecting Vice President Kamala Harris, Cabinet members, White House staffers and lawmakers.
 Biden has increasingly stepped up his travel schedule and resumed holding large indoor events where not everyone is tested.

-Note: This story was first published on July 21, 2022.
-It was updated on July 22, 2022, to make clear that Leana Wen is a public health professor and a practicing physician.